JuliusLansner/JobAvis/README.md

-Java Spring Boot - TypeScript - PostgreSQL
+Java Spring Boot - TypeScript - PostgreSQL with UI/UX help from Betina Svendsen

 JobAvis is a personal project intent on simplifying the process of finding suitable jobs.
 It is however not as functional as I would've hoped, due to a lack of reliable APIs for the Danish job market.